 Pioneered in the 1850s, Marysville was a milestone Pony Express station, which is a point of hometown pride commemorated with a museum and a bronze statue downtown.
 Marysville also is known for its rare and visually striking coal-black squirrels.
 There are city parks, a pool, and the Blue River Rail Trail for hiking and biking, all of which offer healthy recreational choices in this town of just over 3,000 residents.

 Unfortunately, drug and alcohol abuse can happen anywhere.
-In 2016, about 64,000 people in the United States died of drug overdoses, the largest annual jump ever, according to The New York Times.
-The same article said that overdoses are the biggest cause of death of Americans under 50 years old.
+In 2016, about 64,000 people in the United States died of drug overdoses, the largest annual jump ever and overdoses are now the biggest cause of death of Americans under 50 years old.
 States along the East Coast, including Florida, Maryland, and Pennsylvania, are hardest hit, but the opioid epidemic has found its way into the heartland of Kansas and nearby Nebraska.

 You’re not alone in this struggle.